waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Critique (Turn 189302): The tool lacked diagnostic features for map partitioning.
 - Resolution (Turn 189308 & 189328): The tool was successfully updated to perform a reachability analysis and report failures due to disconnected map partitions.
 A critical typo in the XML library import was also fixed.

 # VIII.
-Untested Assumptions & Future Development
-## A. Untested Assumptions
-- Mewtwo's Location: While Cerulean Cave is the strongest lead, it is not 100% confirmed to be Mewtwo's only possible location.
-I must remain open to other possibilities if the cave does not yield results.
-- Fly Menu Order: I have been assuming the list of flyable locations is in a fixed, static order.
-I need to test if this order can change based on my current location or other factors.
-- Route 10 North Connectivity: I have assumed the northern section of Route 10 is a dead end that only leads to the Power Plant.
-I need to fly back to Cerulean City and approach from Route 9 to test if there are other paths I missed.
-## B. Tool Development Ideas
-- `use_hm_from_party_menu`: A tool to automate the multi-step process of using a field move like Cut or Fly.
-It would take the Pokémon's name and the move/destination as input, parse the menu, and execute the necessary navigation to use the move.
-This consolidates previous ideas for Fly and general HM usage.
-- `automated_item_discarder`: A tool that takes an item name and quantity, then automatically executes the menu navigation to discard it.
-This would streamline inventory management and avoid manual input errors, but would need to be robust enough to handle the 'Menu Input Blocking' mechanic.
-- `auto_battle_trivial_encounter`: A tool to fully automate battles against low-level wild Pokémon.
-It would take a move name as input and handle selecting FIGHT, navigating the menu, and executing the move in one go.
-- `register_item_to_select`: A tool to automate registering a key item to the SELECT button.
-This would involve parsing the item menu, selecting the item, and choosing the 'REGISTER' option.
-This would be useful if this becomes a recurring puzzle mechanic.
-## C. Puzzle Solving & Agent Usage
+Puzzle Solving & Agent Usage
+## A. Cerulean Gym Puzzle
-- Lesson (Cerulean Gym): I fell into a confirmation bias loop trying to interact with Pikachu at (5, 4).
+- Lesson: I fell into a confirmation bias loop trying to interact with Pikachu at (5, 4).
 After multiple failures, I correctly pivoted to a new hypothesis (Pikachu must stand on the tile), which worked.
 Correction: I must recognize these loops faster and use my `puzzle_solver_agent` to generate new hypotheses when my own attempts fail more than twice.
-- Inventory Slot Management (CRITICAL LESSON): Discarding a partial stack of an item does NOT free up an inventory slot.
+## B. Inventory Slot Management (CRITICAL LESSON)
+- Discarding a partial stack of an item does NOT free up an inventory slot.
 To create space, an entire stack of an item must be discarded.
 My `inventory_manager` agent has been updated to reflect this.
-## C. Tool Malfunctions & Bugs
-- `find_path` Failure (Route 7): The tool is currently bugged on Route 7 (ID 18).
-It incorrectly reports paths as blocked by impassable tiles when they are clear (e.g., path from (20, 10) to the grassy area).
-Manual navigation is required on this map until the tool can be debugged and fixed.